MilamSage/chroma-controller/README.md

 In order to run this program you will need the Adeept 5-DOF Robot Arm Kit and the Arduino IDE which can be found at: https://www.arduino.cc/en/software

-There is a requirements.txt file that contains all necessary dependencies, however, additional libraries will need to included through the Arduino IDE interface.
+There is a requirements.txt file that contains all necessary dependencies, however, additional libraries will need to be included through the Arduino IDE interface.

 To do this open the Arduino IDE, navigate to "Sketch" -> "Include Library" -> "Manage Libraries".

     -Please search for the following libraries and click "install" once you have included them:
         -Adafruit GFX 1.11.5
         -U8glib 1.19.1